Patri22k/valentin-2024/README.md

-# React + TypeScript + Vite
+# Valentine Gift 2024 using React + TypeScript + Vite

+This project is a special gift for my lovely girlfriend as a Valentine's gift.
+It's a web application built with love using React, TypeScript, and Vite.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.
+It's designed to be fast, efficient, and fun - just like our relationship!

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Running the Application Locally

+To run this application on your local machine, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the required dependencies by running `npm install`.
+4. Once the dependencies are installed, you can start the application by running `npm run dev`.

+The application will start running on your local development server.
+You can access it by navigating to `http://localhost:5000` (or whatever port your console indicates) in your web browser.

 ## Expanding the ESLint configuration